-Using my smallest time frame to confirm entries that satisfies my own rules, I was able to spot momentum divergence (green lines) and 3 different reversal candlestick patterns in a row (red ovals).
-They all signaled to me that I could take a trade after price entered my entry zone that I earlier identified on the 30 minute chart.
+Using my smallest time frame to confirm entries that satisfy my own rules, I was able to spot momentum divergence (green lines) and 3 different reversal candlestick patterns in a row (red ovals).
+They all signaled to me that I could make a trade after the price entered the entry zone that I earlier identified on the 30-minute chart.

 Where I place my entry order and my stop loss is all known ahead of time and after my entry conditions were met I placed them and eventually got filled.